ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/controller_plugins/dwb_controller/dwb_plugins/standard_traj_generator.md

 Type: `bool` Default: `false`

-:   If true, forward simulate by time.
-If False, forward simulate by linear and angular granularity.
+:   If `true`, forward simulate by time.
+If `false`, forward simulate by linear and angular granularity.

 ### **`<dwb plugin>.time_granularity`**